OlivierSohn/hamazed/BACKLOG.md

 - a commented line should not count for a blank line in systems.

+- the audio latency should be user configurable.

+- write high level doc:

+when the music events come from the user, use the 'play' function. when the music events are known in advance, but not their timing, use '' when the music events are known in advance, and their timing too, use 'playAtTempo', 'playVoicesAtTempo'

 - swan lake act2 n.10 scene (moderato)
 http://www.kunstderfuge.com/tchaikovsky.htm